2023 big game hunting forecast

 Though cougar populations appear stable, harvest in the units is generally low.
 Harvest of cougars is generally incidental to deer and elk hunting and is evenly distributed throughout the District.
 Focused cougar hunting efforts are most successful later in the year after low elevation snow events when tracks can be observed.
 Finding a fresh cougar kill, or using a predator call, can also be an effective way to hunt cougars.

-East Interstate, Silver Lake, East Fort Rock wildlife management units
+East Interstate, Silver Lake, and East Fort Rock WMUs

-Summer wildfire activity has been low in Lake County, but conditions will continue to dry without significant precipitation.
+Fire weather conditions have been in the "extreme" category for the past several weeks.
+Conditions will continue to be dry without significant precipitation.
 You will find links to Forest Service, BLM and other landowner websites with updated fire restrictions and closure information here, and additional updates in the Recreation Report.
-As a hunter, it’s your responsibility to make sure the area you plan to hunt is open and accessible.
+As a hunter, it's your responsibility to make sure the area you plan to hunt is open and accessible.

-Some suggested areas to hunt for hunters less familiar with the Lake District:
+Some suggested areas to hunt and further breakdowns for hunters less familiar with the Lake District:

-East Fort Rock: Natural openings or old clear-cuts with shrubs in the understory within a few miles of springs and riparian areas are going to be the most productive.
+East Fort Rock Unit: Buck ratios remain above MO, however due to the migratory nature and large summer range of Fort Rock deer, locating them on their summer range can be tricky.
+Natural openings or old clear-cuts with shrubs in the understory within a few miles of springs and riparian areas are going to be the most productive.

 The elk are most consistent in their daily patterns near alfalfa fields.
 Hunters should select their target animal carefully when elk are in open country in large herds to avoid wounding or hitting multiple animals.